prajitdas/EBXPrivacy/README.md

 * **Grey**: three cases:
      1. after clearing restrictions for an application
      1. after setting any restriction for an application
-     1. after you perform an XPrivacy import
+     1. after you perform an EBXPrivacy import
 * **Orange**: four cases:
      1. application is new
      1. application is updated
      1. after you delete all regular (not on demand) restrictions for an application
-     1. after you fetch restrictions from the crowd sourced XPrivacy server for an application
+     1. after you fetch restrictions from the crowd sourced EBXPrivacy server for an application
-* **Green**: after you submit restriction changes to the crowd sourced XPrivacy server for an application
+* **Green**: after you submit restriction changes to the crowd sourced EBXPrivacy server for an application

 <a name="FAQ70"></a>
 **(70) Why do I get a '429 Too Many Requests' message?**

 This can happen when checking for updates using the main menu.
-Everybody can download a new version of XPrivacy five times in 12 hours.
+Everybody can download a new version of EBXPrivacy five times in 12 hours.
 After this limit, you will get '*429 Too Many Requests*'.
 This is to limit the bandwidth of the server to acceptable levels.
 Simply wait 12 hours after the last download, and you can download again.